Trump, GOP go on offensive in Calif., where Democrats lay stakes for big midterm wins

 Eight Democrats are trying this year to unseat the 15-term congressman in the state’s 48th congressional district, as part of the Democratic Party’s larger effort to win roughly 26 GOP-held seats and take control of the House.

-Since shortly after the 2016 White House race, Democrats began targeting seven California congressional districts held by Republicans but that Hillary Clinton won in 2016, becoming the first Democratic presidential nominee to win there since the Great Depression.
+Since shortly after the 2016 White House race, Democrats began targeting four Orange County congressional districts held by Republicans but that Hillary Clinton won in 2016, becoming the first Democratic presidential nominee to win there since the Great Depression.

-Beyond the Rohrabacher seat, Democrats have also targeted other seats that include at least part of Orange County -- those of GOP Reps.
-Darrell Issa, Ed Royce and Mimi Walters, and a few others up and down the state.
+Beyond the Rohrabacher seat, Democrats have also targeted the seats of GOP Reps.
+Darrell Issa, Ed Royce and Mimi Walters, whose districts include at least part of Orange County, as well as a few other Republican-held seats up and down the state.

 Democrats also see opportunity in the county’s influx of Hispanic residents, who according to the 2010 census make up roughly 34 percent of the county population, compared to roughly 23 percent in 1990.

 However, Latino voter turnout remains a concern.
-Their voter registration increased in states across the county in 2016.
-But voter turnout that year was flat at a roughly 48 percent and more registered Latino voters stayed home in the presidential election than went to the polls, following a trend since 1996, according to the nonpartisan Pew Research Center.
+Their voter registration increased in states across the country in 2016.
+But voter turnout that year was flat, at roughly 48 percent.
+And more registered Latino voters stayed home in the presidential election than went to the polls, following a trend since 1996, according to the nonpartisan Pew Research Center.

 Republicans still hold an advantage in voter registration in Orange County, roughly 35 percent, compared to 32 percent for Democrats.
 But the wild card could be how the county’s 23 percent “no party preference” voters will cast ballots, say Democratic sources, who hope the party’s “’progressive” shift also will help in the November elections.